adrianpriza-ai/elsnime/README.md

 ## Contributing

-Contributions to improve performance, add scrapers, or polish the UI are welcome!
-Please read our full [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.
+Contributions to improve performance, add scrapers, or polish the UI are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines before submitting a pull request.

 ### Reporting Issues